huggingface/blog/bridgetower.md

 Benchmark throughputs
 Compare perf before/after fine-tuning

 To benchmark training, we are going to fine-tune BridgeTower Large using [this checkpoint](https://huggingface.co/BridgeTower/bridgetower-large-itm-mlm-itc).
-It contains almost 900M parameters and was pretrained on English language using masked language modeling, image-text matching and image-text contrastive loss on [Conceptual Captions](https://huggingface.co/datasets/conceptual_captions), [SBU Captions](https://huggingface.co/datasets/sbu_captions), [MSCOCO Captions](https://huggingface.co/datasets/HuggingFaceM4/COCO) and [Visual Genome](https://huggingface.co/datasets/visual_genome).
+It contains 955M parameters and was pretrained on English language using masked language modeling, image-text matching and image-text contrastive loss on [Conceptual Captions](https://huggingface.co/datasets/conceptual_captions), [SBU Captions](https://huggingface.co/datasets/sbu_captions), [MSCOCO Captions](https://huggingface.co/datasets/HuggingFaceM4/COCO) and [Visual Genome](https://huggingface.co/datasets/visual_genome).

 This checkpoint will be fine-tuned on the [New Yorker Caption Contest] dataset + hyperparams